Jason Robards: 1947–1961: Theatre debut and breakthrough

 Robards moved to New York City and began working on radio and stage.
 His first role was the 1947 short film Follow That Music.
 He made his Broadway debut in the popular hit Stalag 17, joining the cast during its run; Robards also worked as an assistant stage manager.
 In 1953 he appeared in American Gothic directed by Jose Quintero.
 Robards also began getting roles in some television dramas, such as episodes of The Magnavox Theatre, Mama, The Man Behind the Badge, The Big Story, Philco Television Playhouse (including Gore Vidal's "The Death of Billy the Kid"), Armstrong Circle Theatre, Appointment with Adventure, Justice, Star Tonight and Goodyear Playhouse.

 Robards' big break was landing the starring role in José Quintero's 1956 off Broadway theatre revival production - and the later 1960 television film - of O'Neill's The Iceman Cometh, portraying the philosophical salesman Hickey; he won an Obie Award for his stage performance.
 He later portrayed Hickey again in another 1985 Broadway revival also staged by Quintero.

 Robards originated the role of Jamie Tyrone Jr. in the original Broadway production of O'Neill's Pulitzer Prize- and Tony Award-winning Long Day's Journey into Night (1956), which was also directed by Quintero and ran for 390 performances.
-Robards appeared alongside Fredric March, Florence Eldridge and Bradfor Dillman.
+Robards appeared alongside Fredric March, Florence Eldridge and Bradford Dillman.
 Robards earned the Theatre World Award for his performance and was also nominated for the Tony Award for Best Featured Actor in a Play.

 Robards continued to be busy on television, guest starring in The Alcoa Hour, Seven Lively Arts, Studio One and Omnibus.

 After his Broadway success, Robards was invited to make his feature film debut in the Anatole Litvak directed drama The Journey (1959) starring Yul Brynner and Deborah Kerr.

 He returned to Broadway acting in Budd Schulberg's play The Disenchanted, winning the Tony Award for Best Actor in a Play.
 It only had a short run but the Lillian Hellman play Toys in the Attic (1960), where Robards acted opposite Maureen Stapleton and Irene Worth, ran 456 performances.
 For the role he was nominated for the Tony Award for Best Actor in a Play.

 Robards starred in the TV version of For Whom the Bell Tolls for Playhouse 90, Billy Budd for The Dupont Show of the Month, A Doll's House, and The Iceman Cometh.

 In 1961 Robards starred in Big Fish, Little Fish by Hugh Wheeler directed by John Gielgud.
 This was followed by the enormously popular Broadway hit A Thousand Clowns (1962–63) by Herb Gardner.
-In Hollywood Robarts appeared in two flop films, By Love Possessed (1961) and Tender is the Night (1962).
+In Hollywood Robards appeared in two flop films, By Love Possessed (1961) and Tender is the Night (1962).